dan-veltri/ace-intro-to-deep-learning/README.md

 # Intro to Deep Learning

 * Update (Mar.
-3, 2020) * Moved Python scripts to their own folder and added a folder with Keras examples in R.
+19, 2020) * I've added a starter Python script for today's 'AMP Challenge' along with training and validation sets.
+The final test set will be added later!

 Example scripts for running deep neural networks using Keras and TensorFlow2 in Python and R.